js13kGames/black-cat-shinobi/README.md

 ## Game instructions
 - Use keyboard `Left`/`Right` Arrows or `A`/`D` to move character Sideways
-- Use `Up` arrow or `W` to jump
+- Use `Up` Arrow or `W` to Jump
-- Hold Jump to glide during or after a jump
+- Hold Jump to glide during or after a Jump
-- Use `Down` arrow or `S` to fall
+- Use `Down` Arrow or `S` to Fall
+- `Mobile` provides action buttons for player to use
+- To mute the game click on the `Speaker` icon

 ## TODO-FOR-FUTURE-ME
 - Refactor/reorganize all the code
 - Add enemies to game that pursuit you and throw shurikens at you
-- Add player shuriken attack, so he can defect enemies shurikens and defeat them
+- Add player shuriken attack, so he can deflect enemy shurikens and defeat them
 - Add arrow dispensers

 ### Setup